Farmerc92/FallenChampions/README.md

 * Weapons and armors are acquirable through NPC drops and merchants.
     * Items will have a chance to drop from mobs.
     * Special items will be a guaranteed drop from bosses.

+#Traversing
+* Travelling between towns leads to random encounters.
+See Combat section for more details.
+* There are multiple ways to traverse from town 'a' to town 'b'.
+    * The overall map will look like a tree with different branches for towns.
+        * For example, The first town will give you the option to lead to two towns('a' and 'b').
+If the player chooses 'a' they then have the option to go to 'c' and 'd' but they cannot go from 'c' to 'b'.
+The player will need to traverse through the middle grounds between 'c' to 'a' to then access 'b'.
+To keep it short, there is not fast traveling in this game... for now.
+* Player has an armor slot and a weapon slot.
+You start with a shirt and a club.
+* There are bosses to defeat for loot!
+* The story is still being written.

 #Inventory
 * Each character will have an inventory with the below.